FAQs

 Checking Out

-• Most books, magazines, audio books and CDs check out for three weeks.
+• Most books, magazines, audiobooks and music CDs check out for three weeks.

-• Materials can be returned to any Lafayette Public Library location.
+Materials can be returned to any Lafayette Public Library System location.

 How many items can I borrow?

 Currently you are allowed to have up to 50 items checked out on your record at any one time.
-Some collections have specific limits, such as, our DVD collection, music CD and audio books collections.
+Some collections, such as DVDs, music CDs and audiobooks, have specific limits.
 These limits are based on the size of certain collections and public demand.

 Current items with limits: